A risk factor is something that increases your likelihood of getting a disease or condition.

 If someone in your family has glaucoma, your risk of getting glaucoma is increased.
 Glaucoma may be inherited.
 However, if someone in your family has glaucoma, you will not necessarily develop the disease.

-In black people, open-angle glaucoma is the leading cause of blindness and is six to eight times more common than in Caucasians.
-In addition, the risk among black people increases after age 40.
+African Americans, especially after age 40 are at increased risk.
 Hispanics also have a high risk of developing glaucoma.
-Eskimos and Asians are more like to develop closed-angle glaucoma than other races.
+Asians are more like to develop closed-angle glaucoma than other races.

 According to the American Academy of Ophthalmology, the risk of getting glaucoma increases after age 50.
-For black people the risk generally increases after age 40.
+For African Americans the risk generally increases after age 40.
 However, glaucoma can occur in anyone at any age.
-Guidelines recommend starting regular screening for glaucoma at the age of 40.

 Some studies have shown that having high blood pressure increases the risk of glaucoma.
 However, this is still controversial.